EricMFink/Residency/_pages/information.md

 The course will be graded on a pass/fail basis.
 The minimum requirements for a passing grade are as follows:

 - Completion of required field placement hours;
+- Attendance & participation in group meetings and individual conferences;
-- Timely submission of all assignments; and
+- Timely submission of all forms, reports, and time logs; and
 - Professionalism in dealing with your field supervisor, faculty supervisor, clients, and others during the residency.

-Due dates are indicated in the Schedule & Assignments section below.
+Due dates are indicated in the "Summary of Assignments & Meetings" and "Weekly Schedule" sections below.
 If you are unable to meet a due date because of your site supervisor's schedule, you should notify me to receive an extension.
 Extensions will generally not be granted for other reasons absent extraordinary circumstances.

-Exemplary performance in your field placement, writing assignments, and group meetings may earn a High Pass.
-Failure to meet the course standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a Failing grade, depending on the extent of deficiency.
+Exemplary performance in your field placement, assignments, and group meetings may earn a High Pass.
+Failure to meet the course standards (including but not limited to 3 or more late submissions of written assignments) may result in a Low Pass or a failing grade, depending on the extent of deficiency.